 At ioby, we are lucky to be surrounded by experts from across the country.
-Our ioby Leaders can do some amazing things; They can build bat houses, make beeswax candles, teach kids how to tell stories through dance!
+Our ioby Leaders can do some amazing things; They can build bat houses, make beeswax candles, create public art through mural painting!
 And best of all, they’re not stingy with their knowledge.
 That’s why we like to feature some of our favorite Leaders in our Learn from a Leader series.
 We hope you enjoy!

-This week we hear from Karen B. Golightly, a graffiti photographer and one of the three main organizers of Paint Memphis.
+This week we hear from Karen B. Golightly, a graffiti photographer and one of the three main organizers of the Paint Memphis mural painting project.
 Her photos and articles on graffiti and public art have been published nationally and internationally in literary and art journals, such as Triggerfish Critical Review and Number magazine.
-Paint Memphis sponsors a one-day annual paint festival to create public art in unusual places.
+Paint Memphis sponsors a one-day annual mural painting festival to create public art in unusual places.
 In 2015, they created Memphis’s largest collaborative mural, which was also its first city-sanctioned wall for public art.

-- Get permission from the City—with some friends.
 This might be the hardest part!
 Memphis spent so many years trying to cover up graffiti that officials had a hard time understanding why they should now condone it; it literally took us years to reach agreement.
 We finally got there by doing a presentation to the Office of Engineering and Public Works showing how beautiful the public murals in St. Louis are, and how this is all about community—it’s not a threat!
-We also partnered with a local environmental nonprofit that wanted to beautify the floodwalls lining their recreational trails.
+We also partnered with a local environmental nonprofit that wanted to use public art to beautify the floodwalls lining their recreational trails.
 It’s better not to go into this looking like one crazy person—get some backing!

-- Clean and prime.
-After appealing to the chief of our fire department for months, he understood that pressure washing was an essential part of the mural-making process, and agreed to help us.
+After appealing to the chief of our fire department for months, he understood that pressure washing was an essential part of the mural painting process, and agreed to help us.
 Once it was clean, Home Depot employees volunteered their own time to prime the wall.

-- Get volunteers!
 We sent one press release, and had our ioby campaign and a website, but most of our buzz stemmed from the nature of the project: graffiti is cool!
 A lot of people spread the word through their own social networks and really showed up to help with prep and cleanup, press, professional photography—everything!
-We also had organizations reach out to see what they could do; one volunteered to clean along the wall after the mural’s completion.
+We also had organizations reach out to see what they could do; one volunteered to clean along the wall after the mural painting.

 [Photo by Daryl Andrews.
 Lots more great ones on Paint Memphis’ Facebook page]

-If you’re in a hot climate, don’t do this in the middle of the summer!
+If you’re in a hot climate, don’t do mural painting in the middle of the summer!
 After you get permission from the City, six months should be enough time to organize, provided you’re working with a committed team.

 In addition to all the usual paint and priming supplies—brushes, rollers, buckets, tarps, etc.—don’t forget to have tons of water and snacks on hand for everyone!